Saint Vitus (venue)

-Saint Vitus, also called Saint Vitus Bar, was a bar and music venue located in the Greenpoint neighborhood of Brooklyn, New York.
+Saint Vitus, also called Saint Vitus Bar, is a bar and music venue located in the Bushwick neighborhood of Brooklyn, New York.

-Opened in April 2011, the 2500 sqft venue was known for its heavy metal atmosphere.
+The original location opened in Greenpoint in April 2011, and the 2500 sqft venue was known for its heavy metal atmosphere.
 The magazine Kerrang! described Saint Vitus as "one of the most important locations to see loud music in the entire world."
 Pitchfork named it "The Best Metal Bar in New York City".

-In February 2024, the New York City Department of Buildings shut down Saint Vitus over multiple violations.
-In August 2024, Saint Vitus' owners announced that the venue was permanently closed.
+The New York City Department of Buildings permanently closed Saint Vitus in February 2024 over multiple violations.
+In July 2026, the venue announced a new location in Bushwick.